Francis Bacon exhibition catalogues

 2 July – 4 September 2016

-The ‘Francis Bacon, Monaco and French Culture’ exhibition is organised by the Grimaldi Forum under the aegis of the Francis Bacon MB Art Foundation.
-Showing more than 60 works by the British painter, it explores the direct and indirect influence that Monaco and French culture had on his work.
+The exhibition ‘Francis Bacon, Monaco and French Culture’ was mounted by the Grimaldi Forum under the aegis of the Francis Bacon MB Art Foundation.
+It showcased over sixty of Bacon’s works and explored the direct and indirect influences of Monaco and French culture on his work.

-The exhibition is then presented at the Guggenheim museum in Bilbao in Spain from 30 September 2016 to 18 January 2017 under the title ‘Francis Bacon: from Picasso to Velázquez’.
+The exhibition went on to be shown at the Guggenheim Museum Bilbao in Spain from 30 September 2016 to 18 January 2017 under the title ‘Francis Bacon: From Picasso to Velázquez’.

-The exhibition surveys an underexplored yet significant element of Bacon’s work.
-From the 1940s, Bacon started to introduce cubic or elliptic cages around the figures depicted to create his dramatic compositions.
-These imaginary chambers emphasise the isolation of the represented figures and bring attention to their psychological condition.
-The act of placing the sitters in ‘invisible rooms’ guides the focus of attention towards the complex human emotions that are felt but can’t be seen.
+This exhibition surveyed an underexplored but significant element in Bacon’s work.
+In the 1940s, Bacon began to place cubic or elliptical cages around his figures to make his compositions more dramatic.
+These imaginary spaces emphasise the figures’ isolation and direct the viewer to observe their psychological state.
+Placing the models in ‘invisible rooms’ focuses attention on complex human emotions that are felt but cannot be seen.

 11 September 2019 – 20 January 2020